 Practical course designed to prepare students for entry-level positions in bookkeeping.
 Covers the accounting cycle with emphasis on forms and procedures.
 Students will complete a Practice Set of Books.
 Course can also be used as preparation for Bus 101A.
 (2)

 Bus 6-3 units Individual Income Tax Accounting

 Federal and California income tax theory for individual taxpayers.
-Capital gains and sale of residence among topics discussed.
 (2)

 Bus 30-3 units Business Mathematics